hassaanhamid/PrimeCuts-App-MAD-Project/README.md

 ## MEAT DELIVERY APPLICATION --- PrimeCuts
-A full-stack MERN application for ordering fresh meat online.
-This project enables users to register, browse meat categories, add products to cart, place orders, and track delivery—all with a smooth and responsive experience.
+A full-stack MERN application for ordering fresh meat products online.
+This project enables users to register, browse meat categories, add products to cart, place orders, and track delivery—all with a smooth and responsive experience and with minimal hassle.

 ## Features
 - 👤 **User Management**: Register, Login